MentallyFriendly/atom-react-mf-snippets/README.md

-# MF React.js Snippets for Atom
+# MF React & React Router Snippets for Atom

-An [Atom](https://atom.io/) snippet library for React.
+An [Atom](https://atom.io/) snippet library for React and React Router.
 Using ES6 syntax and promoting best practices for React development.

 Made with :heart: by [Mentally Friendly](http://mentallyfriendly.com)

-> Incompatibility Warning: Due to the prefix formatting this package is incompatible with the [react-snippets](https://atom.io/packages/react-snippets) package.
-This library is a fork of that library which was originally created by [webbushka](https://github.com/webbushka)
+> Incompatibility Warning: Due to the prefix formatting of snippets this package is incompatible with the [react-snippets](https://atom.io/packages/react-snippets) package.
+This library started life as a fork of that library which was originally created by [webbushka](https://github.com/webbushka)

 ## Table of Contents
 1. [Install](#install)